Why We Love These 9 Interactive Marketing Examples (And You Should Too)

 When 'The Elephant Pants' created a quiz to generate awareness about its Kickstarter campaign, little did they know how it was going to turn out for them.
 By the end of the campaign, The Elephant Pants raised over $8,500 in funds and also got a base of potential customers.
 This is the power of interactive marketing.

-E-books, blogs and whitepaper have become things of the past as viral quizzes and interactive calculators have taken over!
-And lately marketers have started paying a lot of attention to it.
-A latest research by the Content Marketing Institute shows that around 46% of the total marketers surveyed are using interactive content and it is predicted that around 79% of marketers will be using interactive content in the coming year.
+E-books, blogs, and whitepaper have become things of the past as viral quizzes and interactive calculators have taken over!
+And lately, marketers have started paying a lot of attention to it.
+The latest research by the Content Marketing Institute shows that around 46% of the total marketers surveyed are using interactive content and it is predicted that around 79% of marketers will be using interactive content in the coming year.
 The best part?
 Interactive content works well for startups as well as big brands.
-In fact, they find interactive marketing so resourceful that they have started depending totally on the results they get from these campaigns.
+In fact, they find interactive marketing so resourceful that they have started depending totally on the results they get from these interactive marketing campaigns.

 In this post, we present you 9 interactive marketing examples that have had skyrocketing success.

 Heineken, a Dutch brewing company, came up with an interactive video as a part of an HR campaign in 2016 to showcase the fun company culture.
 The video checks the personality of candidates and introduces them to the company.
 In the video, the employer asks 12 questions the answers to which let candidates decide whether or not they are a good fit for Heineken.
 The interactive marketing campaign has gone viral and the company has seen a 300% increase in number of applicants.
 The engagement statistics are also amazing!
 67% of the users took all the tests and spent nearly 5.3 minutes watching the video.
 Success!